-Seahawks pre-draft position review: Seattle set for now at linebacker, but could use draft to prepare for future
+NFL draft position review: Seahawks set for now at linebacker but could use draft to prepare for future

 Potential draft fits

-But as noted earlier, increasing age and contract situations mean it shouldn’t be ruled out that Seattle could address the linebacker spot again this season despite taking two a year ago.
+But as noted earlier, increasing age and contract situations mean it shouldn’t be ruled out that Seattle could address the linebacker spot this season despite taking two a year ago.

 Here are a few candidates:

-Zack Baun, Wisconsin: The 6-2, 240-pounder projects as a good jack-of-all-trades type who the Seahawks could use immediately as an edge rusher but also groom as a potential weakside linebacker down the road.
-Baun has been projected as a potential first-round pick, and if Seattle took him that high obviously they would be viewing him as someone who could hopefully help the pass rush immediately.
-Baun this week informed the NFL that he tested positive for a diluted sample at the NFL combine saying it was due to drinking significant amounts of water before his weigh-in, and that could impact his draft status and maybe put him in range of Seattle’s two second-round picks at 59 and 64.
+Zack Baun, Wisconsin: The 6-foot-2, 240-pounder projects as a good jack-of-all-trades type who the Seahawks could use immediately as an edge rusher but also groom as a potential weakside linebacker.
+Baun has been projected as a potential first-round pick, and if the Seahawks take him that high they would be viewing him as an immediate contributor to the pass rush.
+Baun this week informed the NFL that he tested positive for a diluted sample at the NFL combine, saying it was due to drinking significant amounts of water before his weigh-in, and that could impact his draft status and maybe put him in range of Seattle’s two second-round picks at 59 and 64.

-Evan Weaver, Cal: If the Seahawks view the former Gonzaga Prep standout as simply a middle linebacker then he probably wouldn’t really be an option, especially in the first few rounds.
-But Weaver did play defensive end early in his career at Cal and maybe the Seahawks could view him as possibly being used on the perimeter and as a rusher, especially if he were to fall to the third day of the draft.
-He led the nation in tackles last year with 182, playing inside linebacker in a 3-4.
+Evan Weaver, Cal: If the Seahawks view the former Gonzaga Prep standout as simply a middle linebacker, then he probably wouldn’t be an option, especially in the first few rounds.
+But Weaver did play defensive end early in his career at Cal, and maybe the Seahawks could view him being used on the perimeter and as a rusher, especially if he were to fall to the third day of the draft.
+He led the nation in tackles last year with 182, playing inside linebacker in a 3-4 scheme.

-Logan Wilson, Wyoming: The Seahawks attended Wyoming’s Pro Day before the NFL limited travel, and the Seahawks surely had their eyes on Wilson, who was a receiver and defensive back in high school before growing into a linebacker.
-He could be viewed as a successor at WLB, especially if the Seahawks maybe decide they like Barton more as a strongside linebacker long-term.
+Logan Wilson, Wyoming: The Seahawks attended Wyoming’s pro day before the NFL limited travel, and the Seahawks surely had their eyes on Wilson, who was a receiver and defensive back in high school before growing into a linebacker.
+He could be viewed as a successor at WLB, especially if the Seahawks decide they like Barton more as a strongside linebacker long term.
 Or, just stockpile guys to increase competition and find ways to use them on defense and special teams for now.

-Josh Uche, Michigan: The Seahawks always seem to have their eye on Michigan players and the 6-1, 241-pounder is intriguing in often coming described with phrases such as “movable chess piece’’ for his ability to handle a lot of different roles.
-Uche could be a WLB or SLB and rush off the edge — he had 15.5 sacks the last two seasons.
+Josh Uche, Michigan: The Seahawks always seem to have their eye on Michigan players, and the 6-1, 241-pounder is intriguing, often described as a “movable chess piece” for his ability to handle a lot of roles.
+Uche could be a WLB or SLB and rush off the edge — he had 15.5 sacks the past two seasons.

 Next up: Defensive backs.